-There is an urban myth that koalas ‘get drunk’ on gumleaves, however this is not true.
-They in fact spend a lot of time sleeping in order to conserve their energy to digest their toxic, fibrous and low-nutrition diet.
+- There is an urban myth that koalas ‘get drunk’ for eating gumleaves, however this isn’t exactly true.
+In fact, they spend a lot of time sleeping in order to conserve their energy to digest their toxic, fibrous and low-nutrition diet.

-Young female koalas normally give birth to one Joey a year, though older female koalas may only produce offspring every two or three years.
+- Young female koalas normally give birth to one Joey per year, though older female koalas may only produce offspring every two or three years.

-Joeys are only around 2cm long, blind and furless when they are born, and their ears are also not yet developed.
-It relies on its already well developed sense of smell and touch, strong forelimbs and claws and sense of direction in order to find its way to its mother’s pouch.
-It then attaches itself to one of the teats in the pouch, which then swells in its mouth in order to prevent it becoming dislodged as its only source of food.
+- Joeys are only around 2cm long, blind and furless when they are born, also with ears that are not yet developed.
+It relies on its already well-developed sense of smell and touch, strong forelimbs and claws and sense of direction in order to find its way to its mother’s pouch.
+It then attaches itself to one of the teats in the pouch, which swells in its mouth to prevent it becoming dislodged from its only source of food.

-As they get all the moisture they need from the gumleaves they eat, koalas rarely need to drink water – the only exception is in times of drought, when the leaves may not contain the moisture they need.
+- As they get all the moisture they need from the gumleaves they eat, koalas rarely need to drink water – the only exception is in times of drought, when the leaves may not contain all the moisture that they need.

 - Koalas communicate with each other through a range of noises, the most startling being a belch-like ‘bellow’ and a loud snore-like sound.